Petraea/dagobah-training/sessions/16-compute-cluster/ex1-slurm.md

 Installed with Slurm is MUNGE (MUNGE Uid 'N Gid Emporium...) which authenticates users between cluster hosts.
 You would normally need to ensure the same Munge key is distributed across all cluster hosts (in `/etc/munge/munge.key`) - A great task for Ansible.
 However, the installation of the munge package has created a random key for you, and you will not need to distribute this since you'll run jobs locally.

 However, MUNGE installs in Ubuntu in a broken state(!): It does not like that `/var/log` is group writable.
-This can be seen by the failed `apt-get install` output, and some digging:
+This can be seen by the failed `apt install` output, and some digging:

 ```console
 $ systemctl status munge